djose1512/iroha-rest-api/README.md

 # crypto-esb_api_iroha

-REST api for Iroha blockchain. based in nodejs library.
+REST api for Iroha blockchain. based in nodejs library and express js.

 To test the rest services in postman, just import the file iroha.postman_collection.json in example folder